die casting factory

 ZA-27 : Poor castability in die casting, excellent bearing properties (low friction, high wear resistance).
 It is used for heavy-duty bearings, gears, and structural components.

-Zinc Alloys-Zamak,Are Used More Wider Than ZA
+Zamak Is Used More Wider Than ZA Alloys

 Zamak Vs. ZA Alloys